nilq/mars/README.md

-# mars
+# Mars

-A scripting language
+A scripting language, specifically for games.

+## License

+MIT License